-The MER is made up of the investment management fee and operating expenses and includes a trailing commission.
-The MER is expressed as an annualized percentage of the investment fund's average net assets for the year.
+The MER is made up of the investment management fee and operating expenses, expressed as an annualized percentage of the investment fund's average net asset for the year.
 You do not directly pay the MER.
 The investment management fee and operating expenses are paid from the investment fund before the unit value of an investment fund is calculated.